 Upperclass Legal Writing Requirement

 The upperclass legal writing requirement is intended to provide students with the opportunity to refine the research and writing skills learned in the first year.
 It is also meant to develop the skills necessary to undertake writing projects on their own following graduation from law school.
-Students choose topics, submit outlines, prepare and submit a first draft, and complete the final paper of 6000 words or more (excluding footnotes) in consultation with faculty members in approved seminars (see the "WR" notation in the course schedule), clinics (including the Appellate Litigation Clinic, International Women's Human Rights Clinic, Center for Applied Legal Studies, and Federal Legislation and Administrative Clinic) and supervised research projects.
+Students choose topics, submit outlines, prepare and submit a first draft, and complete the final paper of 6000 words or more (excluding footnotes) in consultation with faculty members in approved seminars (see the "WR" notation in the course schedule) and supervised research projects.
 See the Georgetown Law Student Handbook of Academic Policies for more information about the specific requirements of the upperclass legal writing requirement.

 Professional Responsibility Requirement